The purpose of this document is to provide guidance to minimise and where possible prevent radiation induced nausea and vomiting (RINV).

 Nausea and vomiting occur when neurotransmitters are stimulated and an impulse is sent to the autonomic nervous system, causing nausea, and to the somatic and visceral system to produce vomiting.r

 The incidence and severity of RINV are influenced by the specific RT regimen and by patient-specific factors.
-Frequency has been reported in 28-39% of patients.rr Furthermore, uncontrolled nausea and vomiting may result in patients delaying or refusing further radiotherapy.r
+Frequency has been reported in 28-39% of patients.rr Furthermore, uncontrolled nausea and vomiting may result in patients delaying or refusing further radiation therapy.r

-Nausea can be one of the earliest side-effect of radiotherapy to develop and can appear 1 to 3 days after the commencement of treatment, lasting for several hours after treatment is completed.
+Nausea can be one of the earliest side-effect of radiation therapy to develop and can appear 1 to 3 days after the commencement of treatment, lasting for several hours after treatment is completed.
 The first few days after the onset of RINV can be the most severe.